Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 7. ¡Cuéntame! — Beginner

-Spotify | Apple Podcasts Best for: Beginners who want stories with just enough English scaffolding to stay afloat
+Best for: Beginners who want stories with just enough English scaffolding to stay afloat

 ¡Cuéntame! (roughly: "Tell me!") is hosted by Marta Ruiz Yedinak, a National Board Certified Spanish teacher who knows exactly where beginners fall apart.
 Each episode tells a short story — legends, cultural traditions, the occasional orca named Keiko — and runs through it twice: first with a few English words sprinkled in to keep you grounded, then entirely in Spanish.
 It's a clever format that lets you test yourself in real time.